Last Updated on June 1, 2023 by Kapuluan

 Coconut Oil as a Body Lotion and Massage Oil

-Skincare for babies is very important and their sensitive skin should be treated with the most gentle products.
+Skincare for babies is essential, and their sensitive skin should be treated with the most gentle products.
 The emollient and antimicrobial properties of coconut oil make it a suitable product for a skincare regimen for babies and children.
 Apply a generous amount on your baby’s entire body after each bath to keep its skin moisturized and healthy.

 A gentle massage provides a myriad of benefits for your baby.
 Apart from bonding, which is immensely important and affects your child’s development, it helps soothe and relax the baby.
 Massage also has many physical benefits for babies, from alleviating colic to boosting their immune system and promoting better sleep.